rinadango/DoublingTimeGrowthCurve/README.md

 ## How to use

 Can use it with any IDE or a terminal.
+The time calculated can be in hours or minutes.
+The average (mean) time of the sample can also be calculated if wanted.

 If using a terminal, then:
 1) Open a terminal and cd to your directory where the script is